tytydraco/yessleep/out/Have_you_ever_wanted_to_be_a_superheroWell_now_you_can_become_one_I_can_give_you_any_superpower_you_want_250_bucks_each_100_extra_for_anything_ending_in_kinesis.md

 Superpowers or no fucking superpowers.

 Wen was greeted by two figures at the door.
 When I got closer, the shadows were even younger than him.
 The girl, twelve or thirteen, with blonde pigtails, and a boy, a little older than her.
-They looked like twins, the two of them in the same private school uniform as Wen.
+They looked like twins, the two of them wearing the same private school uniform as Wen.
 I was so busy staring at the little girl’s red slicked hands, I didn't see their catch.

-The man curled up on the ground, bound and gagged, a bag over his head.
+There was a man curled up on the ground, bound and gagged, a bag over his head.

 “Psychokinetic,” Pigtails shot Wen a grin.
 “The stupid-head came right to us.”
-She was hesitant to go near him.
+She was hesitant to go near him, dancing back and forth, like she was playing a game.
 “Careful.
 I had to gag him with three layers of duct tape to stop him fucking with my mind.
 He connects through touch and speech.
-And he's strong.”
+And he's strong.
+Like soooo strong!"

 “Seriously?”
 Wen whistled.
 “Damn.” he knelt next to the fresh catch.
-“I have pre-orders for a psychokinetic, but I don't think I've ever met one since dad’s collection.” the boy straightened up, and kicked the lump, forcefully rolling the man onto his side.
+“I have pre-orders for a psychokinetic, but I don't think I've ever met one since dad’s collection.” the boy straightened up and kicked the lump, forcefully rolling the man onto his side.
 I caught a flash of familiar dark brown curls slipping from the bag over his head.
 Tai.
 I could see the beaded bracelet I got him for Christmas, and his engagement ring.

-He had *just* got engaged, his girlfriend proposing to him two weeks earlier.
+He had *just* gotten engaged, his girlfriend proposing to him two weeks earlier.

 But Tai didn't have an ability.

 He couldn't have.
 I would have known!

 Wen’s smile made me feel sick, a triumphant grin.
-“I can harvest him tonight and greenlight those orders!”
+“I can harvest him tonight and greenlight those orders!”.

+"Yay!"
+Pigtails jumped up and down, while her brother's smile wavered.

 I had an ability, and I had no idea how to use it.